The Gospel for Every Enneagram (GHFC Elective: Lesson 1)

 The problem isn’t the system but the people’s reliance and trust in the system in place of God.
 People throughout time have been doing this—improperly placing their trust in systems or people or organizations.
 God is our ultimate guide in life, not the Enneagram.

-Last disclaimer: a lot of Enneagram literature isn’t Christian: They don’t attribute God as the source of all good things, sin is not the reason for all of our troubles—It’s our parents or upbringing or environment—
+Last disclaimer: a lot of Enneagram literature isn’t Christian: They don’t attribute God as the source of all good things.
+Sin isn't the reason for all of our troubles.
+It’s our parents or upbringing or environment.

-Trust in Christ doesn’t solve our deficiencies.
-Each author offers their own solution instead, which if frequently to just believe in yourself.
+And trust in Christ doesn’t solve our deficiencies.
+Each author of these Enneagram books offers their own solution instead, which if frequently to just believe in yourself.

 The Enneagram and Prayer by Barbara Metz and John Burchill.
-This one is great in light of the prayer series we’ve been doing.
 This one has verses specific for each strength and weakness of each number as well as suggestions of ways to pray in light of all that.

 Why Share About the Enneagram